oracle/weblogic-kubernetes-operator/documentation/3.4/content/userguide/platforms/environments.md

 any other OCI "Authorized Cloud Environments" as described in the [Overview](#overview).

+Operator v3.4.4 is certified for use on OKE with Kubernetes 1.24.1.

 #### Oracle Linux Cloud Native Environment (OLCNE)

 [Oracle Linux Cloud Native Environment](https://docs.oracle.com/en/operating-systems/olcne/) is a fully integrated suite for the development and management of cloud-native applications.
 Based on Open Container Initiative (OCI) and Cloud Native Computing Foundation (CNCF) standards, Oracle Linux Cloud Native Environment delivers a simplified framework for installations, updates, upgrades, and configuration of key features for orchestrating microservices.